Virtual Machine Appliances¶

 sudo graylog-ctl set-email-config <smtp server> [--port=<smtp port> --user=<username> --password=<password>] sudo graylog-ctl set-admin-password <password> sudo graylog-ctl set-timezone <zone acronym> sudo graylog-ctl reconfigure

-We strongly recommend to learn more about it to ensure smooth operation of your virtual appliance.
+We strongly recommend learning more about it to ensure smooth operation of your virtual appliance.

 If you are using the appliance on a VMWare host, you might want to install the hypervisor tools: